 - Dehydration

-- Damage to the cerebellum, the part of your brain responsible for balance.
+- Damage to the cerebellum, the part of the brain responsible for balance

-- Damage to the occipital lobe, the part of your brain that controls eye movement and vision.
+- Damage to the occipital lobe, the part of the brain that controls eye movement and vision

 Want 20 pages of brain injury recovery tips in PDF form?
 Click here to download our free ebook “15 Things Every TBI Survivor Must Know” (link opens a pop up for uninterrupted reading)

 The semicircular canals are three, fluid-filled tubes lined with tiny hairs that monitor head motion.
-When you move your head, the fluid sloshes around and moves those hairs, which allows your brain to detect motion.
+When the head moves, the fluid within the semicircular canals also shifts, moving the tiny hairs.
+This allows the brain to detect motion.

 The otolith organs have a similar function, except they respond more to gravitational force.
-The crystals inside these organs detect when your body is moving up in an elevator, for example.
+For example, the crystals inside these organs can detect when the body is moving up or down in an elevator.

-- The crystals in your otolith organs can dislodge, which will throw off your balance.
-Doctors call this condition Benign Paroxysmal Positional Vertigo (BPPV)
+- The crystals in the otolith organs can dislodge, which will result in impaired balance.
+This condition is referred to as Benign Paroxysmal Positional Vertigo (BPPV).

-- The fluid in your inner ear can leak into your middle ear.
+- The fluid in the inner ear can leak into the middle ear.

-- The nerve connecting the vestibular system to your brain can become damaged.
+- The nerve connecting the vestibular system to the brain can become damaged.

-Damage to the brain regions responsible for balance will also cause dizziness.
+Damage to the brain regions responsible for balance can also cause dizziness.
+Determining the cause of dizziness after brain injury can help individuals seek appropriate and effective treatments.

-Sometimes it’s difficult to tell where the dizziness is stemming from.
-Therefore, it is crucial to receive an examination from a vestibular specialist or physical therapist.
-They will perform a series of tests such as vision and balance tests to determine if your issues are stemming from the inner ear.
-Based on the results, the therapist will create a customized exercise plan to address your specific vestibular issue.
+These medical professionals will perform a series of tests, such as vision and balance assessments, to determine if dizziness issues are stemming from the inner ear or elsewhere.
+Based on the results, they can create a customized treatment plan, with personalized exercises to address an individual’s specific impairments.

 1. Gaze Stabilization Exercises

-- Draw an X in the center of a piece of paper.
+- While sitting upright in a chair, draw an X in the center of a piece of paper.

-- Hold the paper in your hand at arm’s length.
+- Hold the paper at arm’s length.
 Keep it at eye level.

-- While focusing your eyes on the X, turn your head side to side.
-Move as fast as you can without the X getting blurry.
+- While focusing on the X, turn the head side to side.
+Move as fast as possible without the X getting blurry.

 2. Habituation Exercises

-These exercises help reduce dizziness by exposing the person to the movement that triggers symptoms, such as picking something up off the ground.
-The goal is to build up a tolerance until those movements no longer affect you.
+For individuals who mostly experience dizziness during movement, a therapist may recommend habituation exercises.
+These exercises help reduce dizziness by exposing an individual to the movement that triggers their symptoms, such as picking something up off the ground.
+The goal is to gradually become more tolerant to triggering movements until the movements no longer result in dizziness.

-Your therapist will design the right exercise program that is equally challenging but manageable.
-Some examples of habituation exercises you might perform include:
+A therapist will design an exercise program that is appropriately challenging, but still manageable.
+A few examples of habituation exercises include:

-- Transitioning from a sitting position to laying flat on your back
+- Transitioning from a sitting position to lying flat on the back

 - Standing up and sitting back down again

-- While sitting up, bending forward until your head is between your knees
+- While sitting up, bending forward until the head is between the knees

 3. Epley Maneuver

-A doctor or therapist must perform the Epley maneuver; you cannot do it on your own.
-It usually takes about fifteen minutes to complete and has an 80% cure rate.
+A doctor or therapist must perform the Epley maneuver; it should not be performed independently.
+It usually takes about fifteen minutes to complete and has about an 80% cure rate.

 For a good demonstration of the Epley Maneuver, check out this video: